cmichi/ulm-opening-hours/README.md

 The data which is used will for now be exported from the OSM project.

+# ToDo

+ * Box with checkboxes for interactive category filtering
+ * Markers in green, locations which close in < 15 min yellow
+ * More data!

 # Getting started

 	$ node server.js